-Male differ from female mainly in having red malar stripe.
+Male differs from female mainly in having red malar stripe.

 Similar species

-Adult Kaempfer's Woodpecker differs in being smaller, lack black barring on flanks and less strongly barred on nape, and have reduced black on breast.
+Adult Kaempfer's Woodpecker differs in being smaller, lacks black barring on flanks and less strongly barred on nape, and has reduced black on breast.
 Juvenile of this form lacks black barring on back and has head except crest blackish connecting down to black on breast (expected in August to October, with an immature observed in January).

 It was formerly considered conspecific with Kaempfer's Woodpecker.

 - Lowlands of eastern Ecuador and adjacent northeast Peru

 Tropical humid forests and woodland.
 It is often associated with bamboo.

 There is little detailed information, but their diet appears to consist mostly of insects, particularly bamboo ants.